noynaert/csc346handouts/01_DataExchange/JavaFX/JavaFX-010-Introduction.md

 Pane is the super class  The other classes are called layouts.

+### Controls

+Controls are the familiar elements such as check boxes, dropdown lists, scroll bars, lables and text fields.
+These are highly specialized panes.

+### Panes, Layouts, and controls across approaches

-Both FXML and OOP approaches use Panes and Layouts.
+Both FXML and OOP approaches use Panes, Layouts, and controls.

 ## Java Program structure.